 - Loss of spinal muscle flexibility

 - More discomfort when leaning backwards rather than leaning forward

 Our facet joints deteriorate for other reasons besides daily wear and tear put upon them.
 Poor posture, improper lifting and bending, obesity and overuse from work or sports activities can increase joint stress, leading to a faster degeneration.
 You can also educate yourself further about facet joint degeneration by reading our facet arthritis page.

-If you’re experiencing any of the symptoms of degenerative facet joints, contact your doctor for a consultation and diagnosis.
-Your doctor may prescribe treatments including or physical therapy or the use of over-the-counter medication like acetaminophen.
+If you’re experiencing any of the symptoms of degenerative facet joints, contact your physician for a consultation and diagnosis.
+Your physician may prescribe treatments including or physical therapy or the use of over-the-counter medication like acetaminophen.

 Some patients may need more than standard treatment to find pain relief.
 Fortunately, there is another option—minimally invasive outpatient procedures performed by Laser Spine Institute.
 Our state-of-the-art procedures and facilities can help you get your life back in as little as a week!
 For a free MRI or CT scan review, and to learn more information about our facilities, contact us today.